 When a baby is hungry, the baby crying sounds will be quite desperate, unyielding, and high pitched.

 Some of the other cues might include the time duration between meals.
 For instance, the baby was fed an hour and a half ago or had a bottle a couple of hours earlier.
 In such a case, an infant generally wiggles and gets rather lunatic.

 When you are not sure why your baby is crying, assume that he is hungry and offer him your own milk or the bottle.
 However, Deana Anderson-Tennant, a postpartum doula in Portland, Oregon and a specialist in families with multiples believes that if the baby is fed with a bottle, he might not be ready for more formula milk.
 If the infant has not had at least a couple of hours to digest the formula milk, giving him more may cause him to be fussy and uncomfortable.

 For babies who are breastfed, if their mother is holding them but not feeding them, can turn out to be the reason for crying.
 Your infant can smell your milk.
 In such a case, ask your partner to make a move and hold the baby for a while as you take some much needed rest!

 In such a case, the baby crying sounds are like heavy breathing and helpless.
 This sort of cry can be intermittent and can be pacified easily in contrast to the others.

-Some of the pointers include the baby’s closed eyes but you find out that he is restless or his eyes may be open, glassy, reddened and puffed up.
+Some of the pointers don’t have to be obvious.
+The baby’s eyes may be closed, with him still being restless.
+Or her eyes may be open, glassy, reddened, and puffed up.
 Sometimes, babies tend to rub their eyes when they are tired.

 Deana Anderson-Tennant also argues that if you are sure that your baby is tired and yet he seems restless while you are holding him, simply put him down.
-She further says that an extra tired baby typically wants to be put down and allowed to wander into the dreamland.
+An extra tired baby typically wants to be put down and allowed to wander into the dreamland.

 6 – Boredom or overstimulation